 Identifying the Risk in Each Step of the Process: At Back Office Accounts, our team of AP experts brainstorms together to identify and evaluate the risks at each step of the process.
 This involves examining common risks, schemes of fraud, and potential opportunities for fraud.

-Evaluate the Impact of Each Risk: The risks are listed based on their likelihood of occurrence, and then each risk is calibrated according to the impact it carries for a particular type of AP process.
+Evaluate the Impact of Each Risk: List the risks based on their likelihood of occurrence, then calibrate each risk according to its impact on a particular type of AP process.
 This evaluation and assessment serve as the basis for crafting internal controls, which is the next step.

-Implementation of Internal Controls: With the foundation laid in the step above, appropriate internal controls are conceptualized, designed, and implemented by the available accounting software and tools.
+Implementation of Internal Controls: With the foundation laid in the step above, the available accounting software and tools conceptualize, design, and implement appropriate internal controls.

 Regular Review and Monitoring: The AP risk assessment is a continuous process regularly monitored with periodic reviews.
 This step helps ensure that the controls effectively identify and mitigate the risks properly.